Understanding The Benefits Of Creating A Trust

 Setting up a trust is an important decision.
 Although many people think they are used only by the wealthy, individuals and families with any size estates can use them to meet their specific estate planning goals.

-At William J. Benz, Attorney at Law, I can create a trust to serve a variety of purposes: support your favorite charity, send your grandchildren to college or take care of a loved one who has special needs.
+At William J. Benz, Attorney at Law, I can create a trust to serve a variety of purposes: supporting your favorite charity, sending your grandchildren to college or taking care of a loved one who has special needs.

 Trusts And The Avoidance Of Probate

 Many clients come to me asking about setting up a living trust in order to avoid probate.
 Just as the name implies, a living trust allows the grantor to fund it with assets and earnings and establish the terms of distributing the assets to beneficiaries.

 Living trusts can be set up as revocable or irrevocable.
 In the case of irrevocable living trusts, the money placed into trust is untaxed until it is distributed to beneficiaries, making it a tax haven.
 Alternatively, revocable trusts allow the person who creates one to modify the trust later on.

 I believe there are multiple reasons why your friends and family recommend William J. Benz, Attorney at Law: